hatixntsoa/youtube.downloader/README.md

 ### Option 2: Build from Source

-For those who prefer to build it themselves:
+For those who prefer to build it themselves, follow these steps:

 1. Clone the repository and navigate to the project directory: